Your weather: Thunderstorms and hail 'the size of squash balls' pelt Auckland

 "It was pretty regular, coming every 30 seconds or so."

-Wet and windy weather has shifted across the country, and it is looking to hang around through the weekend.
+Kumeu resident James MacKay said when it started for a second he thought it was meteor shower.

+"Then I thought it was birds banging into the roof.
+It was super loud."

-MetService meteorologist Matthew Ford said an unsettled west to southwest flow had moved over the country, meaning showers and isolated thunderstorms for northern areas this morning.
+MetService meteorologist Matthew Ford said an unsettled west to southwest flow had moved over the country today, meaning showers and isolated thunderstorms for northern areas this morning.

 "Western areas and the upper North Island will be affected the most.
 But this should ease by this afternoon."